 Lieutenant Colonel Robert “Bud” McFarlane (OSC ’65) serves as National Security Advisor to President Ronald Reagan.

-Admiral Charles Trost (OSC ’60) becomes the 23rd Chief of Naval Operations, Pentagon.
+Admiral Carl Trost (OSC ’60) becomes the 23rd Chief of Naval Operations.

 Following the collapse of the Berlin Wall and the end of the Cold War, the Foundation begins diversifying Scholar destinations to include former communist countries.